haleyrc/cheevos/README.md

 of them, but the cheevos are tied to their status as members of that organization.
 If they are removed from the organization in the future, the cheevos they received from the organization are also removed.

+## TODO

+- [  ] Refactor validation runner and compareError
+- [  ] Remove nested types (members, awards)
+- [  ] Move membership and awards to new services
+- [  ] Move password hash and code hash out of models somehow